Computing

 Tinkering with software and programs is embedded within the scheme’s ethos, supporting the development of pupils’ confidence when encountering new technologies — a vital skill in today’s ever-evolving digital landscape.

-The curriculum is designed to ensure that pupils become digitally competent, equipped with transferable skills relevant to the future workplac and responsible citizens in the online world.
+The curriculum is designed to ensure that pupils become digitally competent, equipped with transferable skills relevant to the future workplace and responsible citizens in the online world.

 The scheme of work enables pupils to achieve the end-of-key-stage attainment targets set out in the National curriculum, with aims that are fully aligned to those expectations.